lowRISC/qemu/docs/opentitan/otptool.md

-  -i, --iv INT          initialization vector for Present scrambler -w, --wide            use wide output, non-abbreviated content -n, --no-decode       do not attempt to decode OTP fields
+  -i, --iv INT          initialization vector for Present scrambler -w, --wide            use wide output, non-abbreviated content -n, --no-decode       do not attempt to decode OTP fields -f, --filter PART:FIELD
+                        filter which OTP fields are shown --no-version          do not report the OTP image version

 Commands:
   -s, --show            show the OTP content